w3bxrj/HabitHX/README.md

 * Vanilla JavaScript (ES6+)
 * Browser APIs (LocalStorage)

-No frameworks or libraries like React, jQuery, etc. are used.
+No external frameworks or libraries such as React, Angular, Vue, or jQuery were used.

 ---

 ## ▶️ How to Run the Project

 1. Download or clone the repository
-2. Open the folder
+2. Open the project folder
-3. Double-click `index.html`
+3. Open `index.html` in any modern web browser
-4. Project will run directly in the browser
+4. The application will run directly in the browser

-(No server or installation required)
+(No server setup or installation is required)

 ---

 ## ⚠️ Known Limitations

-* Habits are stored locally (device-specific)
+* Data is stored locally in the browser (device-specific)
-* No user authentication
+* No user authentication system
-* No cloud sync
+* No cloud or database integration
-* Progress is calculated per day only
+* Progress is calculated on a per-day basis only

 ---

 ## 🎥 Demo Video

-Demo video shows:
+The demo video demonstrates:

-* Adding habits
+* Adding new habits
-* Completing habits
+* Completing habits for the day
-* Streak logic
+* Streak calculation logic
-* Delete + undo feature
+* Delete and undo delete functionality
-* Dark mode toggle
+* Dark mode and light mode switching
 * Live DOM updates

 ## 👤 Author

-**Student Name:** Ridham Prajapati
+**Student Name:** *Ridham Prajapati*
 **Course:** Web Dev II
-**Project Type:** End Term Project
+**Project Type:** DOM-Based Frontend Web Application

 ---

 ## ✅ Final Note

-HabitHX ek simple but complete DOM-based web application hai jo core JavaScript concepts, event handling aur state management ko practically demonstrate karta hai.
+HabitHX is a fully functional DOM-based web application that demonstrates core JavaScript concepts such as DOM manipulation, event-driven programming, and client-side state management.